The Ultimate Guide to Opening an eBay Store: Advice From Successful Sellers

 While many of your consumers will be new buyers looking for something specific, your most treasured audience will be your repeat customers.
 To meet their needs, you must go beyond your eBay page.

-Treat Your eBay Store Like the Business It Is
+7. Treat Your eBay Store Like the Business It Is

 For Henry, it was enough to peruse purses in her free time and put up inventory when she got around to it.

 This strategy is great when you want to make a few extra bucks here and there, but if you’re using eBay to earn your main income, your day will look different.

 It’s not exactly a day lounging in front of the television in your pajamas, but if you follow the advice from our successful sellers, running an eBay store can be a fun and profitable business.